How do you like my new mirror?

-It’s actually a smaller mirror mounted onto plywood!
+It was so simple to make.
+It’s actually a smaller mirror mounted onto plywood that’s framed out.

 The title of this post should have been, “From Epic Fail to Awesome”.
 This project started with a plan to use the mirror below that was removed from the boys’ bathroom last summer, to create a beautiful new mirror for my living room.